CharlieS-432737/U16A2-Charlie-Smith/ReadMe.md

 - `doc`: Contains any documentation relating to the problem.
 - `build`: Contains a built version of the code that can easily be launched.

+## How to launch programs

+Clone this repo

-## Problem 1
+### Problem 1

 For problem 1, I decided to use Blazor to create the todo app.
+Because I used Blazor to create the app I struggled to find a free method of hosting it.

+To launch the program:

+Navigate to `Problem-1/build`

+Launch `Blazor server app.exe`

+A console will appear with the address of the webpage

-## Problem 2
+### Problem 2

 For problem 2, I decided to create a simple console app with a menu.
 The original data given for problem 2 was a .xlsx file (Microsoft Excel worksheet), but the assignment asked for a .csv file.
 Therefore, I converted the .xlsx file to a .csv file.

+To launch the program:

+Navigate to `Problem-2/build`

+Launch `Problem 2.exe`

+A console will appear